Effectiveness in Preventing Pregnancy

-- To help you remember, try to put a new patch on the same day each week
+- To help you remember, try to put a new patch on the same day each week.

 - Put the patch on clean, dry skin and press to make sure it will stay on.
-Be careful not to touch the sticky side while putting it on your skin
+Be careful not to touch the sticky side while putting it on your skin.

-- Look each day to make sure the patch is still in place
+- Look each day to make sure the patch is still in place.

-- It is okay to bathe and swim while wearing a patch
+- It is okay to bathe and swim while wearing a patch.

-Drawbacks of the cervical cap
+Drawbacks of the patch

-- Requires a clinic visit and prescription
+- Requires a visit to a health care provider and a prescription

-- It may take a month or two after stopping the patch before normal periods return
+- It may take a month or two after stopping the patch before normal periods return.

 - Some women experience skin irritation where the patch is worn.
-Others may have breast tenderness
+Others may have breast tenderness.

 - It exposes users to higher levels of estrogen compared to most combined oral contraceptives (birth control pills).